keyboard_arrow_up

 Acicular Powder

-Powder composed of needle-shaped particles.
+Powder made up of needle-like particles.

 Activated Sintering